 The school district maintains student and parent resources on suicide and depression awareness and prevention.
-Information can also be obtained from the counseling office and online.
+This information is available on the Public Schools of Petoskey website under Mental Health.
+Information can also be obtained from the counseling office.

 Counseling Office